steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 Default Run
 ^^^^^^^^^^^

-First type ``cd ~/dev/kodo-ns3-examples/build/linux/src/wifi_broadcast/`` in your terminal for you to be in the path of this example in your cloned repository.
-It is important that you run the example in this path, **otherwise it will not work** since the binary that the bindings rely on will not be located.
+First type ``cd ~/ns-3-dev`` in your terminal for you to be in the path of your ns-3 cloned repository.
 Also remember that at this point, **you need to have configured and built the project with no errors**.
 If you review the constructor of the ``Broadcast`` class, you will observe that there is a local callback function made with a